School Mandarin Trip to Beijing

 - Itinerary planning service

 The Great Wall of China stretches 5,500 miles across northern China, from Shanhaiguan in the eastern province of Hebei, to the western city of Jiayuguan in Gansu province.
-Construction began in 3rd century B.C. and continued right up until 17th century A.D.
+Construction began in the 3rd century B.C. and continued right up until the 17th century A.D.
 This incredible feat of human engineering is a must-see for all who visit China.
-Although not actually visible from space, the wall is still a...
+Although not actually visible from space, the wall i...

 The Ming Tombs are a collection of 13 imperial tombs of Ming dynasty emperors.
 This is a fantastic visit for learning more about Chinese culture, as the layout and design of the tombs was heavily influenced by feng shui.
 The idea was to create a harmony with nature and with God.
 The first tomb was built in 1409 on the orders of the Yongle Emperor and his successors continued to be buried there for...